sdcjimmy/Insight-TextInterpreter/README.md

+# SympText

-#This is the project for Buoy Health
+This is the Insight project for Buoy Health.